 Mediation is a way to resolve disputes without using the courts.
 Because the courts are not involved, the process is informal, which allows for more creative, and thorough problem solving.
 As the mediator, my job is to facilitate the discussion between the parties.
 I remain neutral and objective, and help both parties progress toward a resolution.

-My job is to ask questions, manage the emotions in the rooms, help the parties negotiate, and control the process.
+Rick's job is to ask questions, manage the emotions in the room, help the parties negotiate, and control the process.
 The courts are rigid, expensive, adversarial, and time consuming.
 Mediation is a wonderful alternative dispute resolution process because it is typically cheaper, takes less time, and is private.
 Mediation can provide any type of resolution the courts can, but also any other creative solutions the parties agree to.
-There is power in the process, and I believe in this method of resolving disputes.
+There is power in the process, and we believe in this method of resolving disputes.